Rosy98/PHP2650-FInal-Project/index.md

 </p>

 ## 3.1 Convolutional Layer
 A main difference between traditional Artificial Neural Networks (ANN) and Convolutional Neural Networks (CNN) lies in the dimensional structure of their layers.
 In CNNs, layers possess three dimensions - height, width, and depth, where 'depth' refers to the third dimension of an activation volume [@DBLP2015].
-Consider the following fully connected layers, where each neuron in one layer connects to every neuron in the adjacent layer [@nielsen2015].
+Consider the following fully connected layers in Fig.5, where each neuron in one layer connects to every neuron in the adjacent layer [@nielsen2015].
 However, this design in ANNs does not take into account the spatial structure of images, treating input pixels that are both far apart and close together in an identical manner, which may hamper the network's ability to efficiently process image data [@nielsen2015].

 <p align="center">
 <img src="images/Model/full.png" width="70.0%"/>